 Our Purpose: It’s that kind of intersection—in the case of our title, between literature and science—that interests us.
 We like things that meet, conjoin, dance, rebound, explode.
 Bring two things together; see what happens.
 Among our favorite intersections are pieces that resist genre classification (think prose poems, think flash fiction, think _______), crossovers between the arts and sciences, opposites attracting, likes repelling, anything that confronts and, in confronting, reveals.
 Think of the weird image you see of yourself in the mirror.
 (Ugh, how disturbing.)
 But who cares about our definition of intersection.
 We want to learn about yours.

-Stories originally published at Atlas and Alice have been selected for year-end Best Microfiction and Best Small Fictions print anthologies, and has been chosen as finalists/longlisted for the yearly Wigleaf Top 50, and was a finalist for Best of the Net.
+Work originally published at Atlas and Alice has been selected for year-end Best Microfiction and Best Small Fictions print anthologies, and has been chosen as finalists/longlisted for the yearly Wigleaf Top 50, and was a finalist for Best of the Net.